fgreau/alten-shop-front-products/README.md

 ## What's left to do

 Until this project can be considered done, it is still missing a few steps :
-- [ ] Unit tests for service methods
+-  [ ] Plug the front-end to the endpoints
+  - [x] DELETE
-  - [x] POST
+  - [ ] POST
   - [ ] PATCH
-  - [x] DELETE
-- [ ] Writing the associated service methods
--  [ ] Plug the front-end to these methods
 -  [ ] Complete this documentation